 THE BACKPACK PROGRAM PROVIDES WEEKEND FOOD ASSISTANCE FOR ELEMENTARY SCHOOL STUDENTS IN KENT COUNTY

 The Food Pantry’s Backpack Program began in 2010.
 At this time, the Pantry learned of efforts by small groups in the County to provide food to students who clearly needed food assistance when they were not in school.
 The Board of Directors committed to funding the local efforts, and soon all schools in Kent County Public Schools received food for identified students living with food insecurity.
-This all volunteer program has been operating since 2010, The food is purchased from the Maryland Food Bank and local grocery stores; other groups also provide food for the program.
-In the 2022-2023 school year, students in the three elementary schools took home weekend meals and snacks on Friday afternoons in their backpacks: these students are in need of supplemental food on weekends due to food insecurity in the home.
+This all volunteer program has been operating since 2010.
+The food is purchased from the Maryland Food Bank and local grocery stores; other groups also provide food for the program.
+In the 2023-24 school year, students in the three elementary schools take home weekend meals and snacks on Friday afternoons in their backpacks: the approximately 200 students are in need of supplemental food on weekends due to food insecurity in the home.
 In addition, a supply of toiletry items and nutritious snacks are made available to the counselors at the middle school and high school for students who request them.
-During the school year, the Pantry also provides snacks for students in the middle and high schools when requested by the counselors.
+During the school year, the Pantry also provides snacks for students in all Kent County Public Schools schools when requested by the counselors.

 The bags of food distributed by the schools contain cereal, juice, shelf stable milk, fruit, snacks and four protein meals – twelve items in all.